-- When a student is absent from school on the day an assignment is due, they must: - submit the assignment electronically, due by 9am, if a hard copy is unable to be handed in at the due time - submit a hard copy of the assignment together with the appropriate documentation (medical certificate Year 11-12; parent/guardian letter Year 7-10) to the Academic Leader by 9.00 am on the next day that the student is at school
+- When a student is absent from school on the day an assignment is due, they must: - Submit the assignment electronically, due by 9.00am, if a hard copy is unable to be handed in at the due time. - Submit a hard copy of the assignment together with the appropriate documentation to the WEC Leader by 9.00am on the next day the student is at school.